Why Gloria Vanderbilt didn’t believe in leaving an inheritance

 “Gloria Vanderbilt was 95 years old when she died.
 What an extraordinary life.
 What an extraordinary mom.
 What an incredible woman.”

-So said Anderson Cooper, the most well-known of his famous mother’s children, in his eulogy.
+So said Anderson Cooper, the most well known of his famous mother’s children, in his eulogy.

 Vanderbilt was extraordinary.
 Although she was a scion of a great fortune and inherited a trust fund that was worth $5 million in 1925 (the equivalent of $73 million today), she established herself as an artist and fashion entrepreneur in her own right and was reportedly worth around $200 million at the time of her death from stomach cancer.
 But Cooper won’t be getting a penny of it, although his siblings (half brothers Stan and Chris Stokowski) may get some.